CodeForAfrica/HURUmap-Data/README.md

 ### Generating SQL

-- Run the command `yarn sequalize` or `node index.js` and all the sql files will appear in the `sql` folder
+- Run the command `yarn sequalize` or `node index.js` and all the sql files will appear in the `sql` folder.
+- The `yarn sequalize` command will skip recently sequalized files, to reporcess the files run `yarn sequalize --reprocess`.

 ## Graphql